FOSSEE/st-scripts/saving_plots/script.rst

 ..
 R13

+Pause the video here, try out the following exercise and resume the video.

 Save the sine plot in the EPS format which can be embedded in LaTeX documents.

 ..
 L14